theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain-fintech-cheatsheet.md

 #### Issues

-1. What if a Cryptocurrency is acquired at different times so at different values?
+1. What happens if a cryptocurrency is acquired at different times and at different values?
 2. Is a token associated to an ICO a security or a property?
 3. How do we handle forks?
 As dividend or as a capital gain?
 4. How do we handle airdrops giveaways?
 Is that income?